juanpelias/AI-Agent-Security-Threat-model/AI_USAGE.md

-AI was not used in the assignment apart from when instructed to do so via the openclaw agent
+AI was used in the assignment for debugging setup issues within the virtual environment